3.3.4 Review of entitlement approaching the end of the second entitlement period

 All disputes can be challenged in the Magistrates’ Court or the County Court.
 Where one of the disputes is WPI, the court will refer that to the Medical Panels along with any other medical questions it considers appropriate.

-See: Dispute Resolution
+See: Dispute Resolution | Dispute Pathways for SEP determinations

 3.3.4.6 Ongoing eligibility determinations after interim determinations

 An interim determination is not a final determination.
-It continues to operate until the Agent or self-insurer makes either a further interim determination, or a final determination.
+It continues to operate until the Agent or Self-Insurer makes either a further interim determination, or a final determination.

-The Agent or self-insurer must revisit the interim determination (regardless of the outcome of the interim determination) when an assessment of the worker’s WPI can be undertaken (for example, when a worker has attained age 18 or when a worker’s injuries have stabilised).
+The Agent or Self-Insurer must revisit the interim determination (regardless of the outcome of the interim determination) when an assessment of the worker’s WPI can be undertaken (for example, when a worker has attained age 18 or when a worker’s injuries have stabilised).

-At the appropriate time, the Agent or self-insurer must:
+At the appropriate time, the Agent or Self-Insurer must:

 -